abpframework/abp/docs/en/Tutorials/Todo/Single-Layer/Index.md

 }
 ```

-This class uses the `ITodoAppService` to get the list of todo items and assign the `TodoItems` property.
+This class uses `ITodoAppService` to get the list of todo items and assign the `TodoItems` property.
 We will use it to render the todo items on the razor page.

 ### Index.cshtml